avajs/ava/docs/recipes/react.md

 }
 ```

-You can find more information about setting up Babel with AVA in the [babelrc recipe](babel.md).
+You can find more information about setting up Babel with AVA in the [babel recipe](babel.md).

 ## Using [Enzyme](https://github.com/airbnb/enzyme)